QuantStack/quantstack.github.io/src/components/fundable/descriptions/BinaryViewInArrowCpp.md

 Funders can decide to fund the entire package, or choose the components they are interested in.

 ##### Are you interested in this project?
-Either entirely or partially, contact us for more information on how to help us fund it
+Either entirely or partially, contact us for more information on how to help us fund it.